Latest Income Tax Rules 2021 – 2022

 - Due to the nationwide lockdown, many taxpayers still have not received Form 16 to file their tax.
 That is why the government has extended the deadline for making various investments and expenditures to claim tax breaks under section 80C, 80D, and 80G till 31 July 2020.
 This extension can be beneficial for those who have not yet invested in any tax-saving scheme.

 - Due to the COVID-19 epidemic, the government has provided some relief to small and middle-class taxpayers.
 This relief relates to the date of payment of self-assessment tax for the financial year 2019-20.
-Taxpayers for whom self-assessed tax liability is less than Rs 1 lakh, the last date for depositing their tax has now been extended to 30 November 2020.
-This expansion will enable taxpayers to fulfil their compliance amid this epidemic.
+For taxpayers for whom self-assessed tax liability is less than Rs 1 lakh, the last date for depositing their tax has now been extended to 30 November 2020.
+This expansion will enable taxpayers to fulfill their compliance amid this epidemic.

 - The government has extended the investment or construction or purchase deadline to 30 September 2020 to claim the deduction in respect of roll-over profit or capital gain under sections 54 to 54 GB of the Income Tax Act.